mukmitt1/Book-Notes/the seven spiritual laws of success/Notes.markdown

   * 1. Make a list of desires. carry the list with me whereever i go.
 I will look at the list before I go silence or meditation.
 Look at it before go to sleep.
 Look at it when i wake up in the morning.
   * 2. release list of desires and surrender it to the womb of creation, trusting when things don't seem to go my way, there is a reason
   * 3. i will remind myself to practice present-moment awareness in all my actions. i will accept the present as it is and manifest the future through my deepest most cherished intentions and desires.
+* Outsider example
+* For example, take two people who hate their jobs.
+Let's call them Steve and John.
+  * Steve is unhappy, and he spends his time lamenting about how awful things are and how he wished it was different.
+If one of his co-workers does something to upset him (which happens quite often) he gets angry and complains about how she should do things differently.
+He spends a great deal of his time wishing and daydreaming of a better job.
+  * John is also unhappy.
+He also dreams of a better job, but he doesn't spend all day daydreaming.
+Instead, he focuses on researching other job opportunities, and he enrolls in a night class to improve his "marketability."
+John's co-workers also often upset him, but instead of wishing they were different, he uses it as fuel to be more productive in his job search
+* Steve is clearly putting his attention on the future.
+Daydreaming and wishing don't accomplish anything.
+At the same time, his complaining is indicative of the fact that he is trying to change things he cannot.
+His intention is in the present.
+* John has a much healthier approach.
+While his intention is in the future ("I will get a new job soon.") his attention is on the present ("What can I do now to get a new job?").Who do you think is going to get a new job first?
+* It doesn't take a rocket scientist to see that in this example Steve is more negative and John is more positive.
+This balance between intention and attention is one of the key things that sets positive people apart from negative people.